Back

 Choosing the Perfect Rug: A Step-by-Step Guide

 Any interior designer will tell you that no room is complete without a rug (myself included).
 Rugs can make or break a room's design, but choosing one can be complicated - especially if you're only just getting started in the world of home decor.
+In this article, I will introduce you to everything you need to know to find the perfect rug for your space!

 Size Matters

 For a perfect size fit, use tools like our free rug visualizer to see true-to-size rugs in your room with just a smartphone.
+This will help you find the best size for your room as well as show how different designs can look before you make a purchase decision.

 Area rugs typically come in the following standard sizes: